 Humans exist in the physical realm but my art does not.

-Currently, I focus on institutionalized gender power imbalance and its major intersectionalities in the US such as race and socio-economic status.
+Currently, I focus on the politics of body, institutionalized gender power imbalance and its major intersectionality in the US such as race, socioeconomic status and immigrant experience.